Ready to Apply?

 Career Objectives: a statement of career objectives is required.

 University Transcripts: Official transcripts from all universities attended (sent directly by the granting institution) are required at the time of application.

 English: The PhD program requires a high level of analytical skills and reading ability.
 To that end, strong English language proficiency is important for success in the program.
 Applicants who were not educated in English are required to submit official scores on the CanTest, Test of English as a Foreign Language (TOEFL), or recognized equivalent test of written and oral English language proficiency.
 Normal minimum requirements are TOEFL internet-based (iBT): A minimum score of 100 overall with at least 22 in Writing; 21 in Reading, 27 in Speaking, 20 in Listening.
 The minimum score on the paper-based TOEFL is 600.
 Scores must be less than two years old.

 These are the normal minimum requirements, but each case will be evaluated on its own merits.
 However, applicants will not be evaluated for admittance where any of the required elements have not been submitted at the time when the application is being considered.

-The deadline for applications is February 1st for admission on May 1st of the same year.
+The deadline for applications is December 15th, 2021 for admission on May 1st, 2022.
 Successful applicants will normally be notified by early March that they will be offered a place in the program.
 Upon confirmation of offer acceptance, written notification will be received from the Faculty of Graduate Studies.